AgentLoneStar007/PythonBasicUtils/README.md

 - `logFile`: The file to log to. (required)

 ### To-do:

-- Add an option to handle dependency installation in a window, instead of a terminal.
 - Add more graphical elements overall.
-- Find a way to not have to pass the current log file to every subclass and function.
+- Find a way to not have to pass the current log file to every class and function.
 - Add more error handling for the program.
 - Create an automatic update system.

 ### Credit:
 Don't remove the comments stating me as author.